 After the monorail derailed, Morrison saw his local political interests wane in favor of national service.
-He went on to become a globe-trotting diplomat until his death in a 1964 plane crash.
-Fitzmorris, meanwhile, would be frustrated in multiple runs for executive office, and ended up serving twice as lieutenant governor.
+He went on to become a globetrotting diplomat until his death in a 1964 plane crash.
+Fitzmorris went on to a long career in public service, including two terms as lieutenant governor.

-Schiro succeeded in his quest to be mayor. and although he rode no monorail to his inauguration, he did install an old colleague as chair of the newly formed Regional Planning Commission: the same Thomas J. Lupo who lobbied for the monorail.
+Schiro succeeded in his quest to be mayor, and although he rode no monorail to his inauguration, he did install an old colleague as chair of the newly formed Regional Planning Commission: the same Thomas J. Lupo who lobbied for the monorail.